 critical issues I face.
 Sage advice, for me, is crucial.”

 Baker Brand Communications

-Hello and welcome to my coaching site.
+Hello and welcome to our coaching site.
 Who needs to hire a financial coach?

 - CEOs and business owners who need tools to create and control a better financial strategy based on the financial realities of their companies, and who don’t feel comfortable getting those tools from their CFO.

-- A senior executive who get that a better understanding of finance is essential to career development, including any aspirations to one day becoming a CEO and running a successful company.
+- A senior executive who gets that a better understanding of finance is essential to career development, including any aspirations to one day becoming a CEO and running a successful company.

 - A newly promoted executive whose new responsibilities include financial accountability in ways not previously experienced, and who realizes that success could be at risk without an adequate understanding of financial concepts and applications.

 - A controller or a vice president of finance who is the senior financial person in their company, and who wants to expand their abilities to become a fully qualified CFO, but doesn’t know how to get there, what knowledge gaps must be filled or skills learned or sharpened.

 Why do we do this?
 We have watched CEOs and senior executives struggle with financial strategies that are key to achieving their expressed goals; yet they have no financially skilled advisors or resources to empower them in this critical area.
 They are hampered in moving forward because:

 - they can’t see clearly the path between the action and the desired financial result, or